oalieno/asm2vec-pytorch/README.md

 python scripts/test.py -i asm/123456 -m model.pt
 ```

-After you train your model, try to grab a assembly function and see the result.
+After you train your model, try to grab an assembly function and see the result.
 This script will show you how the model perform.
 Once you satisfied, you can take out the embedding vector of the function and do whatever you want with it.